A certificate of insurance should be readily accessible in your business files. If not, it’s time to get one.

 It simplifies your business deals.

-Let’s face it; no one wants to spend time reading your multi-paged insurance contract.
+Let’s face it; no one wants to read through a multi-page insurance contract.
 A COI is a convenient, concise document that simplifies the process of insurance verification.

 It builds trust.

-When a potential customer asks for a certificate of insurance, you don’t want to be caught off guard.
-A hesitant response may raise doubts about your experience and how you run your company.
+When potential customers ask for a certificate of insurance, you want to respond confidently.
+Hesitation may raise doubts about your experience and professionalism.

-One way to increase credibility is by sharing a certificate of liability insurance.
-It shows you have the necessary coverage to protect your business and the people it serves.
-And that goes a long way in building trust with customers and vendors.
+Sharing a certificate of liability insurance quickly demonstrates you have necessary coverage to protect your business and the people it serves, building trust with customers and vendors.

 It reduces financial risk.